nextbreakpoint/freeimage4java/README.md

   sh run-image-java.sh

-The output will be produced in directory build/freeimage4java/java.
+The output will be produced in directory:

+  build/com.nextbreakpoint.freeimage4java/src/main/java

 ## Build library for MacOS